Legal recognition of sign languages: Spain

+In 2007, the Spanish parliament, the Cortes Generales, passed the Law 27/2007 (23 October 2007) on the recognition of sign languages in the country, including Spanish Sign Language.

+Catalonia

+In 2010, the Parliament of Catalonia passed Law 17/2010 on the Catalan Sign Language.

 Valencia

 Sri Lanka

 According to a 23 September 2010 report, Sri Lankan Sign Language has been officially recognised.

+Sweden

+Sweden was one of the first countries in the world to officially recognize a signed language (Swedish Sign Language) as a language, and this has led to an expansion in availability of courses in school.

+Switzerland

+The Swiss Parliament approved a motion for the Government to bring forward legislation to recognise Swiss German Sign Language, French Sign Language and Italian Sign Language.

+Taiwan

+Taiwanese Sign Language was first recognised as a national language of Taiwan in 2019 by the National Languages Act in 2019.

 Thailand

 Thai Sign Language was recognised as "the national language of deaf people in Thailand" on 17 August 1999 in a resolution signed by the Permanent Secretary for Education on behalf of the Royal Thai Government which affirmed the rights of deaf people to learn the language at home and in schools.
 According to a 13 October 1999 report by Charles Reilly, "specific actions will be taken by the government, including hiring deaf people as teachers and instructors of sign language in deaf schools, and providing interpreters for deaf people in higher education."

 Turkey

 Turkish Sign Language is used by the country's deaf community.
 On 1 July 2005, the Grand National Assembly of Turkey enacted an updated Disability Law (No. 5378) which referred to sign language.
 According to Law No. 15, sign language is to be used in deaf education; Law No. 30 stipulates that sign language interpretation be provided to deaf people.
 There has been discussion in Parliament about developing a standardised sign language.